The current High Sheriff of Belfast is Alderman Tommy Sandford. He was sworn into office on 16 January 2019 and is the 119th High Sheriff of the city.

 Addressing the High Sheriff

 If you are speaking in public and would like to welcome or introduce the High Sheriff, the usual form of address is simply 'High Sheriff'.
-For example, "and so, I'd like to welcome Lydia Patterson, the High Sheriff of Belfast."
+For example, "and so, I'd like to welcome Alderman Tommy Sandford, the High Sheriff of Belfast."

 If you are speaking to the High Sheriff in conversation, the correct title remains 'High Sheriff'.

-If you would like to write to the High Sheriff, you should address your letter to 'the High Sheriff, Lydia Patterson'.
+If you would like to write to the High Sheriff, you should address your letter to 'the High Sheriff, Alderman Tommy Sandford'.
 You should also begin your letter with 'Dear High Sheriff'.